KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 This inline type can be used to define time-dependent values of rate coefficients.
-You may inline :code:`USE` statements that reference modules where rate coefficients are computed:
+You may inline :code:`USE` statements that reference modules where rate coefficients are computed, e.g.:

 .. code-block:: F90